 Hawaii CHIP: Children's Health Insurance Program

-Hawaii does not operate a separate CHIP program — children are covered directly through Med-QUEST (QUEST Integration)
+Hawaii has no separate CHIP program — children are covered through QUEST Integration

 Why Hawaii has no separate CHIP program

-This means Hawaiian children whose household income falls between the standard Medicaid limit and 300% FPL receive the same Medicaid benefits, the same managed care plans, and the same federal EPSDT protections as children at lower income levels — not a second-tier program.
-No premiums apply below certain income thresholds, and cost-sharing is limited by federal CHIP rules.
+This means Hawaiian children whose household income falls between the standard Medicaid limit and 308% FPL receive the same Medicaid benefits, the same managed care plans, and the same federal EPSDT protections as children at lower income levels — not a second-tier program.
+Hawaii's CHIP-funded coverage has no premiums or cost-sharing at any income level, per the National Academy for State Health Policy.

 Hawaii's history of universal coverage — the 1974 Prepaid Health Care Act preceded the ACA by decades — reflects a state policy commitment to integration over fragmentation.
 The CHIP expansion is consistent with that approach.